fadhilahm/personal-website/frontend/README.md

 ### Implementation

-The implementation of the component testing is currently being thought?
+The implementation of the component testing is currently being thought.

 #### Storybook Structure